Ostend: 20th century

+After the successful invasion of Belgium and the occupation, the Germans decided to demolish the remnants of the Kursaal and build a bunker underneath its remains.
+They also decided to enact the massive Atlantic Wall in the city and heavily reinforced and defended it due to its strategic location.
+The city was liberated by Canadian troops on 8 September 1944.
+Ultimately, the many German and British raids on Ostend ended up destroying many historic houses as well as iconic buildings along the coast as well as in the inner city like the city hall, Kursaal, post office and Hippodrome Wellington.
+No other Belgian city was bombed as often and faced as much destruction as Ostend: 407 Allied bombs were dropped on the city, making Ostend the most bombed city in Belgium.
+Because of this, many of the damaged houses and public buildings were left standing in the city for years.
+It was ultimately decided that the remnants of said buildings, such as civilian houses and luxury hotels, would be torn down instead of restored after the war and reconstructed with modernist apartment blocs due to an increasing demand in these types of buildings from the tourist sector.

 21st century

 Ostend's Winter in the Park festival draws more than 600,000 people to the seaside city.
 During December, Ostend's Christmas market, one of the largest in Europe, features vendors and food sellers along with ice skating, music and other events.
 A light-show tunnel on one of the major shopping streets attracts and amuses visitors from all over Belgium, Europe and beyond.

 Sights

 Ostend is known for its sea-side esplanade, including the Royal Galleries of Ostend, pier, and fine-sand beaches.
 Ostend is visited by many day-trippers heading to the beaches, especially during July and August.
 Tourists from inland Belgium and from abroad mostly arrive by train (day trips) and head for the closest beach area, the Klein Strand, located next to the pier.
 The locals and other residents in Belgium usually occupy the larger beach (het Groot Strand).

 Near the beach is a well-preserved section of the fortified Atlantic Wall, open to the public as the Atlantic Wall Open Air Museum located in Raversijde.
 One can walk through the streets around Het Vissersplein.
 At certain times, there are markets in the neighbourhood streets and in the summer the Vissersplein has music festivals.
 The Vissersplein (Bonenstraat/Kadzandstraat) is a car free zone with many brasseries where patrons can sit outside and have a drink.
 Towards the port side there are many little fish outlets, and beyond that the ferries can be observed docking.